Thursday, October 09, 2014

 Films in Colour by Georges Méliès (2013 La Cinémathèque française restorations in 4K)

-Le merveilleux éventail vivant (1904).
+Georges Méliès: Le merveilleux éventail vivant (FR 1904).
 Photo: La Cinémathèque française.
-Click to enlarge.
+Please click on the image to enlarge it.

 Film a colori di Georges Méliès